A positive Caesarean birth: Vera and William’s birth story

 One final tip for other expectant parents…

 Do the course!
-Never read stuff online (only trusted sources).
+Don’t read stuff online unless it is from a trusted sources.
 Relax, people do it all over the world.